awsdocs/amazon-ecs-developer-guide/doc_source/taskdef-envfiles.md

   ENVIRONMENT=PRODUCTION
   ```
 + If there are environment variables specified using the `environment` parameter in a container definition, they take precedence over the variables contained within an environment file\.
-+ If multiple environment files are specified that contain the same variable, they are processed from the top down\.
++ If multiple environment files are specified and they contain the same variable, they are processed in order of entry\.
+This means that the first value of the variable is used and subsequent values of duplicate variables are ignored\.
 We recommend that you use unique variable names\.
 + If an environment file is specified as a container override, it is used, and any other environment files specified in a container definition is ignored\.

 ## Required IAM permissions<a name="taskdef-envfiles-iam"></a>